themustafaomar/vue-compose/README.md

 ## Installation

-Follow these steps to quickly install `vuecompose` into your project, in this example we're using npm.
+Follow these steps to quickly install `vue-use-compose` into your project, in this example we're using npm.

 ```
-npm install vuecompose
+npm install vue-use-compose
 ```

 ## Quick Usage